skalamera/auto-assign/app_plan_readme.md

 - Assign tickets in a round robin fashion
 - Configuration setup page to set the intervals
 - Turn the service on/off
+- Comprehensive logging system for monitoring and troubleshooting

 # Future Considerations